zyphlar/influxdb.org/source/docs/v0.9/query_language/querying_data.md

 -- count of each unique type of event in 10 minute intervals SELECT count(type) FROM events GROUP BY time(10m), type;

+-- count of each unique type of event grouped by host tag SELECT count(type) FROM events GROUP BY host

 -- 95th percentile of response times in 30 second intervals SELECT percentile(value, 95) FROM response_times GROUP BYtime(30s);